-The index shows that residential electricity prices steadily decreased over the first half of 2009 but started continuously rising from 2010 on with a decrease to 116.3 index points this month, which is 0.9 index points less than last month.
+The index shows that residential electricity prices steadily decreased over the first half of 2009 but started continuously rising from 2010 on with a decrease to 114.4 index points this month, which is 1.9 index points less than last month.
 The price index for gas dropped significantly in 2009 and reached its lowest value only in December at 80.3 index points (six months after the electricity price index).
 Retail prices started to recover in winter 2009/2010.
-The index decreased to 106.9 index points this month.
+The index decreased to 105.4 index points this month.

-The "Total Price Rankings" table shows that depending on where a customer lives in Europe, the price that customer has to pay can vary by almost 220% per kWh of electricity and by a staggering 330% per kWh of gas.
-Household In This Month's Edition
+The "Total Price Rankings" table shows that depending on where a customer lives in Europe, the price that customer has to pay can vary by almost 220% per kWh of electricity In This Month's Edition